BAIRLab/DICOManager/README.md

-# DICOM Processing Library
+# DICOM Pre-processing Library

 ## Purpose
 To take DICOM files, imported to /data/imported_data (or another specified location) and sorts based by provided MRN list.

-User can then reconstruct volumes with the reconstruct.py function.
+User can then reconstruct volumes with the reconstruct.py functions.

+Future support for inline, post-stored automatic reconstruction will be added.

 ## Prequisites
 ### Packages